rafalradx/quotes-mongo-redis/README.md

      ```
      python3 main.py -t life death world
      ```
-     scirpt will return all quotes with at least one o the provided tags (or)
+     scirpt will return all quotes with at least one of the provided tags (logical or)

+     You can use just a few first letters istead of whole words only if you pass one tag
+     ```
+     python3 main.py -t li
+     ```

 - You can combine `-n` and `-t` in one command:
      ```
      python3 main.py -t life death world -n albert